valory-xyz/open-autonomy/docs/package_publishing.md

 <figure markdown>
 ![](./images/register_agent.svg)
-<figcaption>An operator registers an agent into the protocol</figcaption>
+<figcaption>A developer registers an agent into the protocol</figcaption>
 </figure>

 ## Registering a service